-This was a Soviet offensive by General Fyedor I. Tolbukhin’s 4th Ukrainian Front to liberate Crimea from the occupation of Generaloberst Erwin Jaenecke’s (from 1 May General Karl Allmendinger’s) German 17th Army of Generaloberst Ferdinand Schörner’s Heeresgruppe ‘Südukraine’, which consisted of German and Romanian formations (8 April/12 May 1944).
+The 'Crimean Strategic Offensive Operation' was a Soviet undertaking by General Fyedor I. Tolbukhin’s 4th Ukrainian Front to liberate Crimea from the German occupation of Generaloberst Erwin Jaenecke’s (from 1 May General Karl Allmendinger’s)17th Army of Generaloberst Ferdinand Schörner’s Heeresgruppe 'Südukraine', which consisted of German and Romanian formations (8 April/12 May 1944).

 In the period from late 1943 to early 1944, the Axis forces on the Eastern Front had been driven back along the entire front.
 In October 1943, to avoid almost total isolation in the Kuban peninsula across the Strait of Kerch from the eastern tip of Crimea, the 17th Army, then part of Generalfeldmarschall Ewald von Kleist’s Heeresgruppe 'A', was forced to evacuate its lodgement across the Strait of Kerch and pull back into Crimea in the 'Krimhilde-Bewegung'.
 In the following months the Soviets pushed the Axis forces back to the west through the southern part of Ukraine, eventually cutting the German land link with the 17th Army through the Perekop isthmus in November 1943.
 Adolf Hitler nonetheless continued to demand that Crimea be held, largely for political and prestige considerations.
 In this demand Hitler was bolstered by his belief that the task lay well within the operational capabilities of Jaenecke, who had revealed considerable skill in the effective and orderly manner in which he had planned and executed the 'Krimhilde-Bewegung'.